What is hyperautomation?

 The term hyperautomation describes a strategy more than a specific technology.
 The driving force behind it is the idea that business processes work better when they are automated.
 Automated business processes are faster and more accurate, plus they lend themselves to better tracking and analysis.
 Essentially, hyperautomation refers to the use of smart technologies like robotic process automation (RPA), low-code/no-code (LCNC) platforms, artificial intelligence (AI), and machine learning to identify and automate as many processes as possible – as quickly as possible.

-According to the latest research from Gartner, organisations are “…transitioning from a loosely coupled set of automation technologies to a more-connected automation strategy”.
+According to the latest research from Gartner, organizations are “…transitioning from a loosely coupled set of automation technologies to a more-connected automation strategy”.
 This leads to the kind of streamlined business operations that today’s best companies need to make them more profitable and competitive.

 Process automation vs. hyperautomation

-Process automation describes the digitalised automation of process steps and workflows.
+Process automation describes the digitalized automation of process steps and workflows.
 It could refer to just one process such as onboarding, for example.
 Hyperautomation, on the other hand, automates multiple processes at the same time.
 This helps companies unify different operational areas and speeds up automation across the business – which equals hyperautomation.

 Hyperautomation: Examples in action